Windows that opened on early UK trains

 What I remember particularly about travelling by train in the 1940s and 1950s was the windows in the doors.
 They had probably changed little since the early days of the railways, but that of course was outside my personal experience.

 'Health and safety regulations' had not been dreamed up, and the windows in the train doors opened so that passengers could lean out.
 This they did, particularly when waving goodbye to people seeing them off.

-A window was raised and lowered with a leather strap and held in position by locking one of the holes in the strap over a metal stud.
+Windows could be raised and lowered with a leather strap and held in position by locking one of the holes in the strap over a metal stud.
+The arrangement is shown in the first of the above photos.

 Leaning out of a train window of a moving train was a particularly enjoyable experience for children: to feel the wind rushing into one's face and through one's hair and to see the engine belching out smoke as the train rounded a bend.

 A particular problem with leaning out of a train window was the smoke from the engine.
 It was sooty from the partly burnt coal: it got into eyes and made faces black, even if the leaning out was only for a few moments.
 There was also the occasional spark which was painful.

-In the first half of the 1940s I suppose there must have been mesh stuck onto the train windows against the bomb blasts of World War Two, but perhaps this was only done for trains based in London.
-I only remember it for the London Underground.
+In the first half of the 1940s I suppose there could have been mesh stuck onto the train windows against the bomb blasts of World War Two, but perhaps this was only for trains in cities, rather than those crossing in countryside in daylight.
+I only remember the mesh for the London Underground.
 Do you know?

 Either way, any mesh was probably removed as soon as possible after the war ended, because it was so unpleasant being unable to see out of the windows.